-The long history of low Jewish fertility in many countries may be explained by the minority position of Jews and crossculturally-shared Jewish values. . .
-The aspirations of Jews for social mobility, their desire for acceptance in American society, and the insecurity of their minority status tended to encourage small family size.
-(1967, p.207).
+The long history of low Jewish fertility in many countries may be explained by the minority position of Jews and cross-culturally-shared Jewish values. ...The aspirations of Jews for social mobility, their desire for acceptance in American society, and the insecurity of their minority status tended to encourage small family size (p.
+207).

 When confronted with a variety of empirical findings, this argument appears to be ad hoc and unconvincing.
-First, with respect to American Jews alone, if insecurity resulting from minority status and low social status results in lower fertility, then one would expect Jewish fertility to have climbed steadily over the last few decades (which id did not) as several historical trends emerged: overt anti-Semitism declined during this period (Stember, 1966); American Jews eventually attained upper-middle-class status in large numbers; and proportionately fewer Jews manifest a salient Jewish identification which is probably a precondition for feeling minority group insecurity.
+First, with respect to American Jews alone, if insecurity resulting from minority status and low social status results in lower fertility, then one would expect Jewish fertility to have climbed steadily over the last few decades (which it did not).
+Several historical trends emerged.
+Overt anti-Semitism declined during this period (Stember, 1966); American Jews eventually attained upper-middle-class status in large numbers; and proportionately fewer Jews manifest a salient Jewish identification that is probably a precondition for feeling insecure as a minority-group member.

-A second objection to the minority status theory is offered by Sklare:
+A second objection to the minority status theory is offered by Sklare (1971):

 If it were correct, Jews in Israel who are the sociological opposite-numbers of American Jews should have a considerably higher birth rate.
-But in spite of living in a country where Jews are the majority and thus need have no fear of suffering discrimination, the birth rate of such Israelis is not very different from that of their American cousins.
-(2) (1971, p.81)
+But in spite of living in a country where Jews are the majority and thus need have no fear of suffering discrimination, the birth rate of such Israelis is not very different from that of their American cousins (p.
+81).